jiayangdong11/Jiayang_BlueStampPortfolio/index.md

 For my second milestone, I built a remote control for my hexapod and I designed a 3-D printed battery case to allow the hexapod to carry its battery while moving.

 ## Designing the Battery Case
 Before creating the CAD for the battery case,  I created a model of the hexapod's chassis to ensure that the battery holder I designed later would fit correctly onto the hexapod.
 During the modeling of the hexapod's chassis, I also decided on the points of attatchent for the battery case, choosing them to be as far apart as possible to ensure stability.
-I also modeled the position of the button, as my planned battery case would have covered the original mechansim and I planned to design a new part to push it.

 ![Sketch of hexapod chassis geometry](Photos/Milestone_2_Robot_Chassis_Geo_Annotated.png){: style="display: block; margin: 0 auto; width: 400px;"}
 Above: Sketch of hexapod chassis geometry

-Because the power button of the hexapod was going to be covered by the baseplate of the battery case, I designed a mechanism to extend the button, allowing the power switch to be pressed from a point above the baseplate of the battery case.
-I created a long rod
+After finding that power button of the hexapod would be covered by the baseplate of the battery case, I designed a mechanism to extend the button, allowing the power switch to be pressed from a point above the baseplatee.
+I created a rectangular rod with two keys on opposing sides.
+I then designed a casing with grooves matching the keys, allowing the rod to move freely within the casing.

 # First Milestone